takelley1/linux-notes/bigbang.md

 ## Troubleshooting

+- Issue: SOPS issue on kustomization: `cannot get sops data key: failed to get the data key required to decrypt the SOPS file`
+- Fix:
+  - Make sure the sops secret in the cluster contains the correct secret key.
+Export your local gpg key with `--armor` and compare it to what’s in the cluster.
+<br><br>
 - Issue: Pod can't talk to the k8s API
 - Fix:
   - Does the pod's ServiceAccount have a ServiceAccountToken mounted?
 If not, is Kyverno mutating the ServiceAccount so it doesn't get mounted?